Multilevel Richardson-Romberg extrapolation: Preliminaries

 \subsection{Mixing variance and complexity (effort)}

 We first introduce some notations and recall basic facts on (possibly biased) {\em linear} estimators.
 We consider a family of linear statistical estimator $(I^N_{\uppi})_{N \ge 1}$ of $I_0 \in \R$ where $\uppi$ lies in a parameter set $\Uppi \subset \R^d$.
-By linear, we mean, on the one hand, that
+By linear, we mean, on the one hand, that, for every integer $N\ge 1$,

 and, on the other hand, that the numerical cost $\Cost(I^N_{\uppi})$ induced by the simulation of $I^N_{\uppi}$ is given by

 where $\cost(\uppi)= \Cost(I^1_{\uppi}) $ is the cost of a single simulation or {\em unitary complexity}.